open-oni/open-oni/docs/customization/configuration.md

 - `ONI_BASE_URL` (default = `http://localhost`): This must be the URL which
  reaches the ONI site.
 For development this is usually kept at the default.
  For production, it could be something like `https://oregonnews.uoregon.edu`.
- If your docker compose HTTPPORT isn't the default `80` for http, you need to include that here, e.g. `http://demo.example.org:8080`.
 - `ONI_HSTS_SECONDS` (default = `0`): Enable HSTS cookies for HTTPS security if
  greater than `0`.
 Suggest testing with a low value like `300` and a higher value like `31536000` for long-term use in production